CMSgov/dpc-static-site/src/_pages/dpc-data/export-data.md

 You can specify which resources to download using the `_type` query parameter (e.g., `?_type=Patient,Coverage`).

 You can filter data using the `_since` parameter with either the /Patient or /Group endpoints.
-Dates and times submitted in `_since` must be listed in the FHIR [Instant](https://www.hl7.org/fhir/datatypes.html#instant) format.
+Dates and times submitted in `_since` must be listed in the [FHIR `instant` format](https://www.hl7.org/fhir/datatypes.html#instant).